jerostax/Node-React_Emaily_App/README.md

     });
   };
 ```
-- Now we can console log the returned promese and refacto with the async/await syntaxe :
+- Now we can console log the returned promise and refacto with the async/await syntaxe :

 ```js
   module.exports = app => {